Lawn bowls at the 2018 Commonwealth Games – Men's fours

 Lawn bowls men's fours at the 2018 Commonwealth Games was held at the Broadbeach Bowls Club in the Gold Coast, Australia from April 9 to 13.
 A total of 76 athletes from 19 associations participated in the event.
+Scotland won the gold medal, defeating Australia in the final.
+England the bronze medal.

 Sectional play

 The top two from each section advance to the knockout stage.